Turkey: recent legislative changes and cartel enforcement

 Decisions of courts in private suits are appealable before the Supreme Court of Appeals.
 The appeal process in private suits is governed by the general procedural laws and usually lasts between 24 and 30 months.

-A significant development in competition law enforcement was the change in the competent body for appeals against the Competition Board’s decisions.
-The new legislation has created a three-level appellate court system comprising administrative courts, regional courts (appellate courts) and the High State Court.
+As of 20 July 2016, administrative litigation cases have been subject to judicial review before the newly established regional courts (appellate courts), creating a three-level appellate court system consisting of administrative courts, regional courts (appellate courts) and the High State Court.
 The regional courts will go through the case file both on procedural and substantive grounds and investigate the case file, making their decision considering the merits of the case.

 The decision of the regional court will be subject to the High State Court’s review in exceptional circumstances, which are set forth in article 46 of the Administrative Procedure Law.
 In those cases, the decision of the regional court will not be considered as a final decision, and the Council of State may decide to uphold or reverse the regional court’s decision.
 If the decision is reversed by the Council of State, it will be returned to the deciding regional court, which will issue a new decision that takes into account the Council of State’s decision.